Baykar Bayraktar TB2: Design

 The Bayraktar TB2 platform has a blended wing body design with an inverted V-tail structure.
 Thrust is generated by a variable pitch two-blade propeller in pusher configuration.
 The propeller is mounted between the tail booms and driven by an internal combustion engine located in the body.
 The monocoque platform is modular with detachable main items such as wing, tail boom, and V-tails.
 Fuselage pieces are made mostly of carbon fiber composite with machined aluminum parts at joints.
 Fuel is stored within bladder tanks and fuel consumption is balanced with solenoid valves.

-The ground control station (GCS) is based on a NATO spec shelter unit which is equipped with cross redundant command and control systems.
-The mobile unit supports three personnel: pilot, payload operator and mission commander.
-The GCS is equipped with redundant air conditioners and nuclear, biological and chemical filtration (NBC) filtering unit.
+The ground control station (GCS) is based on a NATO-spec shelter unit, which is equipped with cross-redundant command and control systems.
+The mobile unit supports three personnel: pilot, payload operator, and mission commander.
+The GCS is equipped with redundant air conditioners and nuclear, biological, and chemical filtration (NBC) filtering units.
 All hardware inside the shelter is placed inside racked cabinets.
-Each operator has dual screens in front along with the operator interface software used for real-time command, control and monitoring.
+Each operator has dual screens in front, along with the operator interface software used for real-time command, control, and monitoring.

-While the Turkish Armed Forces describes Bayraktar TB2 as "Tactical UAV Class" to prevent it from being a competitor to the TAI Anka UAV, international standards would classify it as a medium-altitude long-endurance UAV.
+While the Turkish Armed Forces describe Bayraktar TB2 as "Tactical UAV Class" to prevent it from being a competitor to the TAI Anka UAV, international standards would classify it as a medium-altitude long-endurance UAV.

 Configuration

-Each TB2 is configured with six aerial vehicle platforms, two ground control stations, three ground data terminals (GDT), two remote video terminals (RVT) and ground support equipment.
-Each aerial platform is equipped with a triply redundant avionics system.
-Its ground control system's cross redundant architecture allows for pilot, payload operator and mission commander to command, control and monitor the platform.
+Each TB2 is configured with six aerial vehicle platforms, two ground control stations, three ground data terminals (GDT), two remote video terminals (RVT), and ground support equipment.
+Each aerial platform is equipped with a triply-redundant avionics system.
+Its ground control system's cross-redundant architecture allows for pilot, payload operator, and mission commander to command, control, and monitor the platform.

 Digital flight control system

-The TB2 has a triple-redundant flight control system with autonomous taxi, takeoff, cruise, landing and parking capability.
-The computerized flight control system is the primary component, conducting sensor fusion algorithms with the real-time sensor data.
-Mission-specific controls are handled through the mission control computer system.
-The aerial platform is guided through various redundant rotary and linear servo actuators.
-All of the main airborne avionics equipment, software and hardware are under constant development.
+The TB2 has a triple-redundant flight control system with autonomous taxi, takeoff, cruise, landing, and parking capability.
+The computerized flight control system is the primary component, programmed with sensor fusion algorithms that act on real-time sensor data.
+Mission-specific controls are handled through the mission-control computer system.
+The aerial platform is guided using various redundant rotary and linear servo actuators.
+All of the main airborne avionics equipment, software, and hardware are under constant development.

-The electronic power supply that powers the onboard systems is supported with triple alternators and balanced, smart lithium-ion battery units.
-A ruggedized heated camera unit is placed in the tail section of the platform to monitor flight and all payload and telemetry data are recorded to the airborne data recorder.
-The redundancy architecture of the avionics supports autonomous emergency landings on different airfields if necessary.
+The electronic power supply for the onboard systems is supported with triple alternators and balanced, smart lithium-ion battery units.
+A ruggedized heated camera unit is placed in the tail section of the platform to monitor flight, and all payload and telemetry data are saved to the airborne data recorder.
+The redundant architecture of the avionics supports autonomous emergency landings on different airfields if necessary.
 Sensor fusion algorithms, including an inertial navigation system, allow navigation and auto landing even with loss of global positioning signals.